-7. From the main screen, select the Reach icon and DISCONNECT
+Once configuration is complete, from the main screen, select the Reach icon and DISCONNECT.

 The receiver is now configured as a base station.
 It will average its position for 2 minutes when powered on, then begin broadcasting RTK corrections over the LoRa radio to the rover.